 - Musician Alice Bag’s performance of “A Street Called Dolores Huerta,” inspired by the poem by Nikki Darling

 - Mastery Objective:

-- To understand the historical context of the United Farm Workers (UFW), show students this video (from 1:28 to 3:49) from the PBS Series Latino Americans.
+- Show students this video (from 1:28 to 3:49) from the PBS Series Latino Americans to introduce them to the United Farm Workers.
 Ask students:

-- Based on what you saw in the clip, what were the conditions like for farmworkers?
-Make a list of the hardships that they faced.
+- What were the conditions like for farmworkers?
+As a class, make a list of the hardships that they faced.

 - Who was César Chávez?